YaraWS/java-with-projects/README.md

 📌 Branch Naming Convention
 Each branch is named using the following format:

-🔹 chapter-1 – Getting Started with Java<br>
+🔹 chapter-1 – Getting Started with Java
-🔹 chapter-2 – Variables and Primitive Data Types<br>
+🔹 chapter-2 – Variables and Primitive Data Types
-🔹 chapter-3 – Operators and Casting<br>
+🔹 chapter-3 – Operators and Casting
 🔹 … and so on.

 🛠 Contributing & Using the Repository
-📌 For learners:<br>
+📌 For learners:
-✔ Explore each chapter by switching branches.<br>
+✔ Explore each chapter by switching branches.
 ✔ Run the code examples and modify them for practice.

-📌 For contributors:<br>
+📌 For contributors:
 ✔ If you would like to contribute improvements, create a pull request! 🚀

 📢 Notes & Future Updates
-✅ More chapters will be added progressively.<br>
+✅ More chapters will be added progressively.
-✅ Each chapter may include exercises, projects, and explanations.<br>
+✅ Each chapter may include exercises, projects, and explanations.
 ✅ Feel free to open an issue if you spot errors or have questions! 🙌